ld4l/open_annotation_rdf/README.md

 * base_uri - base URI used when new resources are created (default="http://localhost/")
 * localname_minter - minter function to use for creating unique local names (default=nil which uses default minter in active_triples-local_name gem)
+* unique_tags - if true, re-use existing TagBodies only creating a new TagBody if one doesn't exist with the tag value being set; otherwise, if false, create new TagBody when tag value is updated (default=true)

 *Setup for all examples.*

 * Restart your interactive session (e.g. irb, pry).
 * Use the Setup for all examples in main Examples section above.

-*Example usage using configured base_uri and default localname_minter.*
+#### Example usage using **configured base_uri** and default localname_minter.
 ```
 LD4L::OpenAnnotationRDF.reset
 LD4L::OpenAnnotationRDF.configure do |config|